 However I soon realised that it can be really uncomfortable finding yourself on a call with a client when they start asking questions.
 “Listen, John, we’ve been at this now for eight months, and we really have no idea if what you’re doing is helping us in any way.”

-That’s a real shit thing to hear.
+That’s not a good thing to hear.

 Because all they can see is money going out, which is why you have to show them money coming in.

 Stop selling rankings.